Best Free Android Apps to Help With Your Finances

 Tip Calculator by TradeFields

 This is another Android app that simply isn’t going to go beyond what it’s good at.
 This works perfectly as a tip calculator for anyone who wants (or needs) one.
-There are literally 100s of these tip calculator apps available, and this one is the best.
+100s of these tip calculator apps are available, and this one is the best.
 Why?
-For me, it has the best UI and is really foolproof.
-If you can dial a phone number, you can calculate everyone’s share of the 17.5% tip for the $127.56 dinner bill!
+For me, it has the best UI and is foolproof.
+If you dial a phone number, you can calculate everyone’s share of the 17.5% tip for the $127.56 dinner bill!

 PayPal

 This is a handy free Android app for all of the 10s of millions of PayPal users worldwide.
 With this app, you can do all the same things you normally do on PayPal.
 But now, by paying for an item as soon as it’s allowable, you can help expedite the shipping process.
-You never know, this may not impact you at all for dozens of transactions, and then the next time, you’ll get that amazing skin cream on Friday instead of having to wait till Monday!
-Trust me, after you’ve had this app for a while, it’s just nice to have access to PayPal 24/7.
+You never know; this may not impact you for dozens of transactions, and then the next time, you’ll get that amazing skin cream on Friday instead of waiting till Monday!
+Trust me, after you’ve had this app for a while, it’s nice to have access to PayPal 24/7.

 Currency Converter

-If you’re traveling abroad and want to have some peace of mind about money conversion, you should download a free currency app.
-Why download just a random currency app when you can download the best of the best- for free?!?
-This Android app, developed by Pocketools, can provide you an elementary currency calculator in a fundamental user interface.
-However, if you desire more currency information, this app can do that too: you can view currency trends over a 5 year period, graph any currency against any other, convert any currency to another (all currencies of the world are available on this app) or do just about any other thing you can think of if it involves any of the world’s currencies.
+Download a free currency app if you’re traveling abroad and want peace of mind about money conversion.
+Why download a random currency app when you can download the best of the best- for free?!?
+This Android app, developed by Pocketools, can provide an elementary currency calculator with a fundamental user interface.
+However, if you desire more currency information, this app can do that too: you can view currency trends over five years, graph any currency against any other, and convert any currency to another (all currencies of the world are available on this app) or do just about any other thing you can think of if it involves any of the world’s currencies.

 Mileage